 One area where these programs tend to differ - and to a large extent explains the disparity in acceptance and usage levels between the two - is virtualization management.

 - The only key management feature that is supported by both software programs is Thin Provisioning.

 - While VMware does not support Asset Management and Configuration Mapping, XenServer does support these two management features in addition to Thin Provisioning but does not support key features such as Dynamic Resource Allocation, Failover, and Live Migration.
 These three important features are on the other hand fully supported by VMware vSphere ESXi.

 - It should be noted though that if you are looking for other additional features such as Automated Workflows, High Availability (HA), Maintenance Mode, Shared Resource Pools and VM Backup / Restore then it is advisable to try out other software programs such as VMware vSphere Essentials.

-The exception however is that VMware does support MS DOS, Sun Java Desktop System and Solaris x86 platform edition as guest operating system while Citrix XenServer does not support any of the above mentioned three operating systems either as host or guest operating systems.
+The exception, however, is that VMware supports MS-DOS, Sun Java Desktop System, and Solaris x86 platform edition as guest operating systems, while Citrix XenServer does not support any of these three operating systems either as a host or guest operating systems.

-Both these softwares support a variety of technical support media such as forums, instructional videos, online self-service, knowledge base, system upgrades, telephone, and white papers.
+Both these software packages support a variety of technical support media such as forums, instructional videos, online self-service, knowledge base, system upgrades, telephone, and white papers.

 They also differ in this area as VMware does not provide technical support via blogs, brochures, email, and owner’s manual but most importantly does have a well-staffed help desk and also offers a remote training option.